-- Register email from the delegated authority confirming the approval or rejection of this disposal form and relate it to this disposal form record in CM9. - TO APPROVE / ENDORSE: Reassign to self, then click "Complete Current Action" in CM9. - TO REJECT: Add a Note in CM9 to explain the reason for non-approval and Email the "AMU INBOX" AMU.INBOX@cityofperth.wa.gov.au with the CM9# of the disposal form.
+Instructions for • Register email from the delegated authority confirming the approval or rejection of this disposal form and relate it to this disposal form record in CM9.
+Personal / Executive Assistants to the • TO APPROVE / ENDORSE: Reassign to self, then click "Complete Current Action" in CM9.
+Delegated Authority: • TO REJECT: Add a Note in CM9 to explain the reason for non-approval and Email the "AMU INBOX" AMU.INBOX@cityofperth.wa.gov.au with the CM9# of the disposal form.